 Lists (also known as Distribution Lists) are sub-collections of your Address Book Groups which allow you to easily and repeatedly send messages to multiple recipients.
 You can create lists within the Personal Address Book or Collected Addresses.
 Then, to populate the lists with the correct contacts, drag and drop them from the main collection to the specific list in the sidebar.

-For Mac users, any changes you wish to make to Lists need to be performed in the Mac OS X Address Book.
+For Mac users, any changes you wish to make to Lists should be performed in the Mac OS X Contacts app.
 Any changes will automatically be updated in Postbox.

 Within the Address Book, you can create new contacts by clicking the New Card button in the toolbar, and fill in the information into the appropriate fields.